dsvinod90/dsvinod90/index.md

 # Vinod Sridhar Dalavai

 I am a backend web developer and have been developing since 2018.
 I have primarily worked with Ruby on Rails.
 Recently, I have gained some interest in Cybersecurity.
 I am learning ethical hacking on my own and it has been going great.
-I practice on KaliLinux and I hope to make tutorials on that too.
+I practice on Kali Linux and I hope to make tutorials on that too.

 Let's move from tech to other things.
 I love music.
 In fact, sometimes, music keeps me in equilibrium.
 I love Metal, Rock and some Indie/Alt.
 Combine music with coffee/beer and I am already swaying!!
-Astronomy has always intrigued me and you will mostly find astronomy related videos under "Recommended" videos in YouTube.
+Astronomy has always intrigued me and you will mostly find astronomy related videos under my "Recommended" videos in YouTube.

 I guess that should give you a fairly good idea about me.